 His Spurs teammate Serge Aurier spent three years at the club before joining Paris St Germain, and another current Premier League star also began at the Stadium Municipal in Etienne Capoue who currently features for Watford.
 Meanwhile Gignac made his breakthrough in French football with the club.

 What about the current squad?

-There is a former Eagle in Toulouse’s ranks in Yaya Sanogo, who spent the second half of the 2014/15 season on loan at Selhurst Park when he played 11 times under Alan Pardew, netting his only goal against Southampton in the FA Cup.
-He scored nine goals last season in 33 appearances.
+There are two former Eagles in Toulouse’s ranks in Yaya Sanogo, who spent the second half of the 2014/15 season on loan at Selhurst Park when he played 11 times under Alan Pardew, and John Bostock who has teamed up with Cassanova again after the pair worked together at Lens.

-Last season’s top scorer was another player with Premier League experience in Max Gradel who bagged 11 goals and recently made his loan move from Bournemouth permanent, while 19-year-old goalkeeper Alban Lafont became Ligue 1’s youngest ever goalkeeper aged 16 in 2015 and has played over 100 times since.
+Last season’s top scorer was another player with Premier League experience in Max Gradel who bagged 11 goals and recently made his loan move from Bournemouth permanent, but19-year-old goalkeeper Alban Lafont has departed to Fiorentina.